 When done effectively, it can result in better decision-making and higher team chemistry.

-However, all too often we see these meetings become boring, monotonous, and something which exists to purely tick a box.
+However, all too often we see these meetings become boring, monotonous, and something that exists to purely tick a box.

 With participants dreading them as much as a cat does water.